kalombos/peewee-model-factory/README.md

 #### Features
 * Recursevely creating models for foreign fields
-* Option for filling nullable values
+* An option for filling nullable values
 * Easy customization if you need to extend or change generation for types of peewee fields

 #### Possible inconvenience